influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withClass(class)
 ```

-The storage class to use for dynamic volume allocation.
+"The storage class to use for dynamic volume allocation."

 ### fn spec.kafka.storage.withDeleteClaim